DanielVolt/danielvolt/README.md

 💡 The plug-and-play kit for Mazda cars will be available very soon for purchase on our website https://apextweaks.com/

-🚗 In my free time i work on the ECU of my Audi TT 8s Simos18.1, by adjusting the mapping file to prepare for the big turbo.
-Currently at 424hp, 493nm.
+🚗 In my free time i work on the ECU of my Audi TT 8s Simos18.1, IS38 Hybrid swap.
+Currently at 427hp, 540nm.

 📫 Have any questions?
 Mail me at danielvolt@apextweaks.com